 At the top of my list is this Simplex Expanding Gauge (affiliate link).
 How genius is this for buttonhole markings?
 I want it in my stocking.

-Also, if you don’t have a tube turner (affiliate link), I don’t know what took me so long to get one.
+Also, if you don’t have a tube turner, I don’t know what took me so long to get one.
+There are a few types that I review here.

 For twin needle stitching, I will only use Klasse Twin Ballpoint Needles (affililate link), I keep 2 packages on hand at all times.

-Winifred Aldrich’s books Metric Pattern Cutting for Children’s Wear and Babywear, Metric Pattern Cutting for Women’s Wear, and Metric Pattern Cutting for Menswear (affililate links) are the best drafting books I’ve read and used.
+Winifred Aldrich’s books Metric Pattern Cutting for Children’s Wear and Babywear, Metric Pattern Cutting for Women’s Wear, and Metric Pattern Cutting for Menswear (affililate links) are the some of the easiest drafting books to read.
 I just need the menswear one to complete my collection.

 Sometimes you just need a general sewing reference.
 I own an older edition of The New Complete Guide to Sewing (affililate link) – so old the binding is falling off.
 This new version also has home dec sewing, which I don’t think mine includes, so bonus!